brightonvino/NoSarahah/README.md

 3) Drag and Drop the CRX file into the window
 4) Install the extension

+## Details of the Extension
+Interested in reading about the how, why and what the extension does ?
+[Read Here] (http://brightonvino.com/portfolio/no-sarahah)

 ## Disclaimer
 This extension was developed in over a weekend with no intention of making it a very optimal one.
 The user assumes all risks associated with the use of this extension.
 [Read more here](http://brightonvino.com/disclaimer/no-sarahah)